meteorlxy/vssue/packages/docs/src/options/README.md

   If `issueId` is set, these parameters will be ignored:

-  - Options: `labels`, `prefix` and `issueContent`
+  - Options: `labels`, `prefix`, `issueContent` and `autoCreateIssue`
   - Props: `title`

   ::: danger ATTENSION
   If `issueId` is set, Vssue will use it to determine which issue to use directly, instead of requesting issues according to `labels` and `title`.
 This will make the initialization process of Vssue faster.

-  In this case, however, you have to __create issue manually__.
+  In this case, however, you have to __create issues manually__.
 If the corresponding issue is not found, Vssue will not try to create a new issue for you.
   :::

 ### options